Quercus douglasii: Gall wasps

 Author Ron Russo writes that Q. douglasii hosts the "largest number of known species" of gall wasps, at more than 50.
 The wasps trigger the formation of oak galls in a wide variety of shapes, colors, and sizes.

 Sudden oak death resistance

 As of 2002, the disease known as sudden oak death, caused by the oomycete Phytophthora ramorum, had not been found in Quercus douglasii or any members of the white oak group.
 An experiment showed that Q. douglasii and Q. lobata (another white oak) appeared to be resistant to the pathogen.

 Uses

-Native Californians commonly gathered Quercus douglasii acorns, which they considered good-tasting, and processed them into acorn flour.
+The acorns can be eaten but, if bitter, may need to have the tannins leached.
+Native Californians commonly gathered the acorns, which they considered good-tasting, and processed them into acorn flour.
 They made baskets out of blue oak seedlings, utensils such as bowls from the wood, and dye from the acorns.
 Commercially, the blue oak is mainly limited to use as firewood.
-The acorns are eaten by wildlife and livestock.
-They can be eaten but, if bitter, may need to have the tannins leached.